AVSystem/developer-zone/docs/Anjay_integrations/ESP32_integration/M5Stick.md

 ### Build new firmware version

+0. Open a command line interface and run `git clone https://github.com/AVSystem/Anjay-esp32-client`.
-1. Go to your `anjay-esp32-client` project directory and run `idf.py set-target esp32`.
+0. Go to the directory of the cloned repository and run `idf.py set-target esp32`.
+0. Run `git submodule update --recursive --init`.
-2. Run `idf.py menuconfig`, navigate to `Component config/anjay-esp32-client`, and from the supported boards, select **M5StickC**.
+0. Run `idf.py menuconfig`, navigate to `Component config/anjay-esp32-client`, and from the supported boards, select **M5StickC**.
+Press `s` and `enter` to save.
-3. Run `idf.py build`.
+0. Run `idf.py build`.
-4. Once executed, check if the binary file has been built in the following path `$PROJECT_DIR/build/anjay-esp32-client/build/anjay-esp32-client.bin`.
+0. Once executed, check if the binary file has been built in the following path `$PROJECT_DIR/build/anjay-esp32-client/build`.

 ### Schedule upgrade in Coiote DM